 Problem Types and Analysis provide a way for you to categorise your customer service tickets and improve your reporting.
-You can also set a default pipeline for each Problem Type.
+You can also set a default pipeline per level.
 For example, the process to replace a product damaged on delivery could be quite different to sending an engineer to fix a vending machine at a customer’s office.

-In the advanced mode, you can configure up to 5 levels of Problem Types and 5 levels of Analysis drop-downs.
+In the advanced mode, you can configure up to 5 levels of Problem Types and 5 levels of Analysis drop-downs, and you can specify a default pipeline per level.
 You can decide which Sub-Types to show based on the previous Type e.g. only show level 2 types, "Late" and "Missed", if the level 1 Type is set to "Delivery" etc.

 Step 1: Navigate to the Settings Centre